Linsanity81/High-LevelPuzzle/README.md

 Clone the repository, run CMake to generate Makefiles or CMake/Visual Studio project files, and the rest should just work automatically.

 ### Prerequisites
 We need to install `cgal` before running our code.
-With the help of `brew`, we can easily get `GGAL`.
+With the help of `brew`, we can easily get `cgal`.

 ```
 brew install cgal